Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 𝑇𝐶 : The total electricity bill of the customer is according to the electricity price of two components

-𝑃𝑚𝑎𝑥: Peak power for the month (kW) determined by the meter.
-Effectively, it is the average power during the integral period with the largest value of the month, the integral period is currently 30 minutes, in line with the granularity in the Vietnam Wholesale Electricity Market (VWEM)
+𝑃𝑚𝑎𝑥: Peak power consumption for the month (kW) determined by the meter.
+Effectively, it is the largest average power during the integral period (30 min) in a month, in line with the granularity in the Vietnam Wholesale Electricity Market (VWEM)

 𝐶𝑎 : Unit price of electricity, calculated in VND/kWh, that varies by the Time of Use (TOU) categories.